godotengine/godot-docs/community/contributing/documentation_guidelines.rst

 Godot game engine.
 It is not meant to contain step-by-step tutorials, except for two game creation tutorials in the Getting Started section.

-We strive to write factual content in an accessible and well-written English.
+We strive to write factual content in an accessible and well-written language.
 To contribute, you should also read:

 1. The :ref:`doc_docs_writing_guidelines`.
 There, you will find rules and